Ly$\alpha$ emission as a sensitive probe of feedback-regulated LyC escape from dwarf galaxies: Methods

 For recombination, $n_e$ and $n_{\rm H~\textsc{ii}}$ are the non-equilibrium free electron and ionized hydrogen number densities from the simulations, $\alpha_B(T)$ is the case B recombination coefficient from \citet{Hui&Gnedin97}, and $\epsilon^B_{\rm Ly\alpha} (T)$ is the fraction of recombinations producing Ly$\alpha$ photons from \citet{Cantalupo08}.
 For collisional excitation, $n_{\rm H~\textsc{i}}$ is the neutral hydrogen number density, and $C_{\rm Ly\alpha} (T)$ is the collisional excitation rate from level 1s to 2p, evaluated using the fit from \citet{Goerdt10}.

 \textsc{RASCAS} samples the real photon population with photon packets.
 We modify the standard photon sampling strategy to model $N_{\rm MC}$ photons from the inner region and $N_{\rm MC}$ additional photons from the outer region to increase the resolution of photons in the outskirts of galaxies.
 We adopt $N_{\rm MC}=2 \times 10^5$ for recombination and collisional excitation, respectively\footnote{We use $N_{\rm MC}=1 \times 10^5$ for a few snapshots due to computational cost.}.
-Since the computational domain is a sphere with radius $R$, we sample the inner photons from a sphere with radius $R/4$ and the outer photons from a shell from inner radius $R/4$ to outer radius $R$.
+Since the computational domain is a sphere with radius $R$, we select the inner region to be a sphere with radius $R/4$ and the outer region to be a shell from inner radius $R/4$ to outer radius $R$.
 The gas-frame frequency of Ly$\alpha$ photon packets from each gas cell sample a Gaussian distribution with the width set by the thermal broadening $\Delta v_{\rm D}$.
 We ignore the subgrid turbulent motions as they are usually sub-dominant compared to the thermal motions.
 This frequency is then converted to the external frame based on the gas bulk velocity.
 The initial directions of photon packets are sampled from an isotropic distribution.

 At each scattering event, Ly$\alpha$ photons change their outgoing direction $\hat{k}_{\rm out}$ relative to the incoming direction $\hat{k}_{\rm in}$ through a phase function $P(\mu)$, where $\mu=\hat{k}_{\rm in}\cdot \hat{k}_{\rm out}$.
 The phase function depends on the photon's frequency in the frame of scattering $\nu_{\rm scat, in} = \nu_{\rm in} (1- \hat{k}_{\rm in} \cdot \vec{v}_{\rm scat}/c )$.
 For the scattering of Ly$\alpha$ photons around the core of the line, \textsc{RASCAS} adopts the phase function from \citet{Hamilton40, Dijkstra&Loeb08} and for Ly$\alpha$ photons in the line wings \textsc{RASCAS} adopts Rayleigh scattering.
 In a high H~\textsc{i} opacity environment, Ly$\alpha$ photons will undergo local scattering multiple times until their frequencies are shifted enough to make a large excursion.
 To reduce this unnecessary computational overhead, \textsc{RASCAS} adopts a core-skipping algorithm \citep{Smith15} to shift the photons to the line wing without local scattering in space.
 We further cap the core-skipping threshold $x_{\rm crit}$ with the maximum value of $x_{\rm crit, max} = 1000$. \textsc{RASCAS} also includes the recoil effect and the transition due to deuterium with an abundance of D/H $= 3 \times 10^{-5}$.
 Ly$\alpha$ absorption by dust is modelled following \citet{Laursen09b}.
 The dust density is calculated as,